Grttyjwnchzstk/100-days-of-code/log.md

 **Day 5 Progress**: <br>

     - Discovered CodePen, thanks to this challenge.<br>
-    - Watched a bunch of videos about code related things (which I am counting because sitting through a video is harder for me than working through code challenges).<br>
+    - Watched a few videos about code related things (which I am counting because sitting through a video is harder for me than working through code challenges).<br>

 **Thoughts:** There's so much to learn!<br>